 I prefer paper application forms to those that are online.
 Can I submit a paper copy instead?

 The Santa Barbara Foundation requests electronic submissions as we seek to reduce processing time and assure that our records are up-to-date and accurate.

 When the application is saved to your computer, you may work on the application over an extended period of time, saving as you go.
-Once completed, you may send the application to the Foundation as a regular attachment via email.
-If we have any trouble viewing your application materials, we will quickly contact you.
+Once completed, you may send the application to the foundation as a regular attachment via email.
+If we have any trouble viewing your application materials, we will contact you.

 I am having difficulty saving and/or typing in a Santa Barbara Foundation application.
 What is wrong?